jameskleinschnitz/check-print/README.md

 I've tested this on the following browsers:

-* Firefox on Mac OS X
+* Chrome on Mac OS X
 * (that's it :)

 In addition, I've only tested this on my one printer, with one set of checks.
 So, your mileage may vary.